Social practice (art)

-Social practice or socially engaged practice is an art medium that focuses on engagement through human interaction and social discourse.
-Social practice goes by many names, including relational aesthetics, new genre public art, socially engaged art, dialogical art, and participatory art.
-Social practice work focuses on the interaction between the audience, social systems, and the artist or artwork through aesthetics, ethics, collaboration, methodology, antagonism, media strategies, and/or social activism.
+Social practice or socially engaged practice in the arts focuses on community engagement through a range of art media, human interaction and social discourse.
+While the term social practice has been used in the social sciences to refer to a fundamental property of human interaction, it has also been used to describe community-based arts practices such as relational aesthetics, new genre public art, socially engaged art, dialogical art, participatory art, and ecosocial immersionism.

+Social practice work focuses on the interaction between the audience, social systems, and the artist or artwork through aesthetics, ethics, collaboration, methodology, debate, media strategies, and social activism.
 Because people and their relationships form the medium of social practice works – rather than a particular process of production – social engagement is not only a part of a work’s organization, execution, or continuation, but also an aesthetic in itself: of interaction and development.

 Social practice aims to create social and/or political change through collaboration with individuals, communities, and institutions in the creation of participatory art.
+In the case of the Brooklyn Immersionists, who lived and worked in a toxic industrial area of north Brooklyn, both social and ecological engagement became important, leading to new theories of ecosocial subjectivity.

 Artists working in social practice co-create their work with a specific audience or propose critical interventions within existing social systems to expose hierarchies or exchanges, inspire debate, or catalyze social exchange.
 There is a large overlap between social practice and pedagogy.
 Social interaction inspires, drives, or, in some instances, completes a project.
 The discipline values the process of a work over any finished product or object.

 Although projects may incorporate traditional studio media, they are realized in a variety of visual or social forms (depending on variable contexts and participant demographics) such as performance, social activism, or mobilizing communities towards a common goal.
 The diversity of approaches pose specific challenges for documenting social practice work, as the aesthetic of human interaction changes rapidly and involves many people simultaneously.
 Consequently, images or video can fail to capture the engagement and interactions that take place during a project.